thindil/steamsky/bin/doc/MODDING.md

 ### Faction data structure
 - Each faction is between `faction` tags.
-- Attribute `index`: index of faction (it can be number or text) and must be unique.
+- Attribute `index`: Index of faction (it can be a number or text) and must be unique.
 At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
-- Optional attribute `action`: what to do with this faction.
+- Optional attribute `action`: What to do with this faction.
 Possible values
   are: "add" (add this faction, default option), "remove" (remove this faction) or "update" (update selected faction).
-- Attribute `name`: name of factions displayed in game.
+- Attribute `name`: Name of factions displayed in game.
 Can be any text and unique.
-- Attribute `membername`: name of single mobile from this faction.
+- Attribute `membername`: Name of single mobile from this faction.
 Can be any text.
-- Attribute `pluralmembername`: plural of name of mobiles from this faction.
+- Attribute `pluralmembername`: Plural of name of mobiles from this faction.
   Can be any text.
 - Attributes `spawn`: chance to that newly created sky base will be owned by that faction.
 Value of this attributes is roll on dice with sum of `spawn`